lylim/hello-github-actions/README.md

-## GitHub workflow each time someone pushes a change.
+## Telegram notification each time someone pushes a change.

 Triggering action: On push